ValasekMaros/DP/README.md

 # DP
-This will be my Diploma Project
+This will be project for my Thesis